gsemet/pipenv-to-requirements/README.rst

 - ``pip install`` (if you install a package with ``pip`` that does not have a ``requirements.txt``, its dependencies won't be installed, even if you use ``Pipfile``)

-(*): for the moment, I recommend to use generate at least ``requirements.txt`` (without version freeze) for the libraries using PBR that you publish on Pypi.
+(*): for the moment, I recommend to generate at least ``requirements.txt`` (without version freeze) for the libraries using PBR that you publish on Pypi.
+Remember PBR automatically synchronize the content of `requirements.txt` found at the root of a package with `setup.py` of this package.
 This allows automatic installation of the very dependencies of your package.
-Without this file, your package will be installed by ``pip`` without its dependencies.
+Without this file, your package will be installed by ``pip``, but its dependencies will be ignored.
 Support in PBR may be added in the future (see this `this patch <https://review.openstack.org/#/c/524436/>`_ ).

 Usage